 Consultant Cardiologist and Clinical Director at the Royal Bournemouth Hospital.

 Medical undergraduate and postgraduate training and research in London teaching and postgraduate hospitals leaving to set up a new unit in Bournemouth in 2005.
-Parent of 3 current pupils and 1 former pupil (now at Eton College).
+Parent of 2 current pupils and 2 former pupils (now at Eton College).

-Currently studying part-time for an MSc in Healthcare Management and Economics at the London School of Economics
+Recently completed an MSc in Healthcare Management and Economics at the London School of Economics.

 Matthew Winter (November 2013)